ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/AWS-technical-essentials/README.md

     - Rebooting
 #### Container Services
 - Container Orchestration
-  - Starting, stopping, restarting, monitoring and more for a cluser of EC2 instances
+  - Starting, stopping, restarting, monitoring and more for a cluster of EC2 instances
 - Services
   - Amazon Elastic Container Service (ECS)
     - end-to-end container orchestration service that helps you spin up new containers